USS O-12

-Taken out of service by the US Navy in 1924, the submarine was leased for use in Arctic exploration in 1930 sponsored by William Randolph Hearst.
-Renamed Nautilus, the submarine suffered significant damage while exploring the Arctic in 1931 and having recorded significant data while there, Hearst considered the venture a failure.
-Having returned to Norway to repair the damage, the submarine was returned to the United States Navy there, and they had the submarine towed down a fjord and scuttled in November 1931.
+Laid up in reserve by the US Navy, in 1924, the submarine was leased for use in Arctic exploration in 1930, sponsored by William Randolph Hearst.
+Renamed Nautilus, the submarine suffered significant damage while exploring the Arctic, in 1931, and while having recorded significant data while there, Hearst considered the venture a failure.
+She returned to Norway, to repair the damage, and the submarine was returned to the USN there, they had the submarine towed down a fjord and scuttled, in November 1931.